 - with a boardshot- the player hits the ball after it bounces on the table.

 - It is allowed to let the ball bounce a maximum of twice on the table before returning the ball to the other side.

 - In singles, the player has to return the ball to the other side in one shot.

 - In inclusive doubles, the players must take turns hitting the ball back to the opponent's side.

 - The ‘doublepoint’ is a chance to gain 2 points instead of one in a single rally.
 The ‘doublepoint’ can only be awarded to the player/team who requested it and legally scored the point.
 A player/team may only request the ‘doublepoint’ if they have not yet reached 10 points in that set.

 - Each team has the right to request one 'doublepoint' during a match.

-- It is forbidden to touch the table with any part of the player’s body, racket, clothes, or equipment when returning the ball before the point of contact.
+- Players are allowed to touch the table with their racket, but it is forbidden to touch the table with any part of the player’s body, clothes, or other equipment when returning the ball before the point of contact.
 In dangerous situations, it is allowed to touch the table with one hand without the racket after hitting the ball.

 THE PARA TEQIS COURT

 - Para teqis is played with the following equipment: a beach tennis or padel racket and a Play and Stay Stage 1 (green) tennis ball.